ruspe/anim-t380-2022-assignments/assignment-2/README.md

 It takes 3 arguments:

-    • baseRadius: Radius of the bottom sphere
+    • baseRadius: Radius of the bottom sphere (int)
-    • midRadius: radius of the middle sphere
+    • midRadius: radius of the middle sphere (int)
-    • topRadius: radius of the top sphere
+    • topRadius: radius of the top sphere (int)

 It will save the file as "snowman.ma" in your default project folder.